reside-ic/packit-infra/README.md

 don't have Nix installed, you can use SSH onto the server and use it to run the commands.
 Obviously this doesn't work for initial provisioning.

+TODO: maybe create some users on the server so we don't have to operate as root for everything.

 You can enable flakes by creating a `~/.config/nix/nix.conf` file:
 ```
 experimental-features = nix-command flakes